ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/processing_of_dna.md

 # what is the fundamental assumption of this calculation that is at least partially not true?
 What effect will this have on the observed coverage?
 ```
 ## Run fastqc to check the quality of the fastq-files
+Have a look [here](https://www.youtube.com/watch?v=lUk5Ju3vCDM) for a short tutorial on the fastqc output.
 ```bash
 cd ~/workspace/inputs/data/fastq